My Africa Chronicles

 That evening I spoke with the man that was hosting me, He began to tell me there were problems in the local community of pastors.
 He told me one of the pastors weeks ago had started a rumor about me that I was with the Illuminati.
 Another woman was telling people the anointing oil I was using was witchcraft.
 A group of “jealous” local pastors wanted me stopped.
 The local pastor I was with tried to speak reason with them, but they would not listen.

 When a “white” minister comes (remember, they believe white people are rich), many other leaders in the community get envious and jealous.
 They start slandering and gossiping.
 It is very wicked.
-I was told these local groups of so-called pastors were filled with demons and they had a plan, it wasn’t good and I needed to leave for my safety within 3 days.
-I am now in Uganda waiting on the Lord for new directions.
+I was told these local groups of so-called pastors had a plan, it wasn’t good and I needed to leave for my safety within 3 days.

 This spirit of betrayal is the same spirit that sold out Jesus for silver coins (money) and sent him to the cross.
 If you have never experienced this betrayal, I pray you don’t!
 Know this though….when you are sent by God…it is not you they are rejecting and betraying…it is the Lord.
 They have rejected His Word, they have rejected Him and because you represent Him, you have become the target.